ISSUE 1 ISSUE 2 ISSUE 3 ISSUE 4 ISSUE 5 ISSUE 6 VOLUME 9 VOLUME 7 VOLUME 6 VOLUME 5 VOLUME 4 VOLUME 3 VOLUME 2 VOLUME 1

 Collaboration and reaching agreement between the professional bodies was identified as the top priority for coaching in the coming year.
 Supervision emerged as the second most important topic for the year.

 By Liz Hall Coaches have broadly welcomed the Global Alliance formed by three of the industry’s leading professional bodies.
-The news of the formation of the Global Coaching & Mentoring Alliance by the International Coach Federation (ICF), the European Mentoring & Coaching Council (EMCC) and the Association for Coaching (AC), broke at the EMCC’s annual […]
+The news of the formation of the Global Coaching & Mentoring Alliance by the International Coach Federation (ICF), the European Mentoring & Coaching Council (EMCC) and the Association for Coaching (AC), broke at the EMCC’s annual conference in Bilbao, Spain, on 17 November (see photo), where it was made clear that it is an alliance, not a merger.
+The Alliance declared: “As a collective of global professional coaching and mentoring bodies, we seek to build alliances, a co-operative spirit, purposes and […]

 Coaches surprised a language expert with their low use of adjectives – apparently adjectives are almost entirely about establishing an emotional connection.
 Delegates at the Academy of Executive Coaching’s annual conference on 9 November were asked to define leadership in a pre-conference exercise.
 Only one out of around 50 participating coaches used mainly adjectives.
-Two- […]
+Two- thirds used mainly verbs, which was less surprising because they are associated with “action, energy, solutions, the future and motivation”, said Ian Jessup from Interact.
+A third used mainly nouns.
+“Adjectives are so important.
+They give us emotions, benefits, outcomes and inspiration.
+Nobody buys the […]

 Academy of executive coaching annual conference, 9 November 2012, London